-75. Two cases of arbitrary arrest are attributed to the Puntland Anti-Terrorist forces: a freelance journalist was arrested on 2 July 2017 and detained at the Kontrolo checkpoint in Garoowe, Nugaal region.
-Et also the Head of Communication Department in the Executive Board of MAP, was arrested by Puntland Anti-Terrorism forces in Garoowe, likely for his posts on social media regarding the rise in inflation due to the devaluation of the Somali Shilling.
+75. Two cases of arbitrary arrest are attributed to the Puntland Anti-Terrorist forces: a freelance journalist was arrested on 2 July 2017 and detained at the Kontrolo checkpoint in Garoowe, Nugaal region.62 He was released on 16 July without charge.
+In August 2017, a journalist, also the Head of Communication Department in the Executive Board of MAP, was arrested by Puntland Anti-Terrorism forces in Garoowe, likely for his posts on social media regarding the rise in inflation due to the devaluation of the Somali Shilling.
 He was released on bail by the Garoowe District Court after six days in detention, without being charged or informed of the reason for his arrest.